TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Default = DELAYED

 **--fryer-22-fmix** |br|
-Paramter describing the mixing growth time when using the 'FRYER2022' remnant mass distribution  :cite:`Fryer2022`. |br|
+Parameter describing the mixing growth time when using the 'FRYER2022' remnant mass distribution  :cite:`Fryer2022`. |br|
 Default = 0.5, which is closest to the 'DELAYED' remnant mass prescription from :cite:`Fryer2012`.
 A value of 4.0 is closest to  the 'RAPID' remnant mass prescription from :cite:`Fryer2012`. |br|
 If the FALLBACK option is used for the kicks, then the proto core masses will be determined by the fryer-supernova-engine option. |br|